MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/reference/create-a-node-grapgh.md

 ### Sockets

 You may have noticed that the nodes have different colored circles and diamonds on their sides.
 These are called **sockets**.
-They are used to connect nodes together and transfer data between them.
+They're used to connect nodes together and transfer data between them.
 To learn more about sockets, check out the [Sockets](https://pixieditor.net/docs/usage/node-graph/property-sockets/) guide.